EC sends notice to Samajwadi Party for ‘violating’ poll code, seeks response within 24 hours

 “…certain media reported violation of extant covid guidelines of the Commission in a public gathering in the office compound of Samajwadi Party at 19-Vikramaditya Marg under Gautampalli Police Station.
 Lucknow,” the EC said in its letter and added that an immediate report was sought from the Chief Electoral Officer (CEO) of Uttar Pradesh.

-The EC further said that the CCEO has informed that the existing Covid-19 protocols have been “violated” at the public gathering.
+The EC further said that the CEO has informed that the existing Covid-19 protocols have been “violated” at the public gathering.

 The EC had banned political rallies, nukkad meetings and roadshows till January 15 in view of the Covid-19 crisis.
 On Saturday, the ban was extended to January 22.